-Newly released data from demand response program between National Grid and Copper Labs proves real-time usage data significantly increases grid reliability
+BOULDER, Colo. — Newly released data from demand response program proves real-time usage data significantly improves system reliability.

-BOULDER, Colo.
-(September 13, 2022) – Copper Labs, a technology provider that unlocks real-time grid-edge data for gas, water and electric utilities, is sharing results from a pilot program it ran with utility company National Grid which demonstrates the effectiveness of a natural gas demand response program that incorporates near real-time data.
+Copper Labs, a technology provider that unlocks real-time grid-edge data for gas, water and electric utilities, is sharing results from a pilot program it conducted last winter with utility company National Grid that demonstrates the effectiveness of a natural gas demand response program incorporating near real-time data.

-Copper Labs’ patented technology was able to collect usage data directly from existing AMR gas meters without extensive infrastructure upgrades.
-As the winter storm approached, National Grid observed customer loads and sent residents targeted messages on their smartphones encouraging them to modify their behavior, e.g., turning their heat down a few degrees or postponing a hot shower until after peak demand.
+Copper Labs’ patented technology can help ratepayers and utilities by generating real-time energy usage data directly from existing automatic meter reading (AMR) gas meters without extensive infrastructure upgrades.
+As a strong “bomb cyclone” winter storm approached New York in January, National Grid observed increased customer loads and sent residents targeted messages on their smartphones.
+These messages encouraged them to modify their behavior to help support the gas system during a period of very high demand (e.g., by turning their heat down a few degrees or postponing a hot shower for a couple of hours).

-As a result, there was an 18% reduction in natural gas usage during the peak demand window from the customers who received the messages compared to those in the control group who did not.
-The gas savings allowed National Grid to manage demand and efficiently serve its customers ensuring no system disruptions.
+The result was an 18% reduction in natural gas usage during the peak demand window from customers who received the messages compared to those in the control group who did not.
+The gas savings allowed National Grid to manage demand and more-efficiently serve its customers while ensuring no system disruptions.

-Additionally, Copper Labs showed that its high-interval data could identify inefficient HVAC units when comparing homes in similar weather conditions based on gas consumption.
-These valuable insights are critical for utilities planning future energy efficiency upgrade programs.
+As an added benefit, Copper Labs showed that its high-interval data could identify inefficient HVAC units when comparing homes in similar weather conditions based on gas consumption.
+These valuable insights are critical for utilities planning future targeted energy efficiency upgrade programs.

 “Data is truly the central pillar to the energy transition,” said Dan Forman, CEO of Copper Labs.
-“While there are other ways to help manage gas loads like weatherization, high-efficiency equipment, home energy reports, and smart thermostats, real-time usage information is far and away the most effective tool, and the results from this demand response program drive that home.
+“While there are other ways to help manage gas loads—like weatherization, high-efficiency equipment, home energy reports and smart thermostats—real-time usage information is far and away the most effective tool, and the results from this program drive that home.”